Stonehenge. Iconic? Certainly.

 We went for the 10am slot and Stonehenge was quiet as we drove past at about 9.45am.
 The bus we got on to get to the stones was empty but there was already a crowd when we arrived at Stonehenge.
 We looked around for about 45 minutes and when we got back to the visitor centre the queue for the buses was huge.
 Book the 9.30am slot!

 If you’re a real early bird then you can join a group tour before the general opening to see Stonehenge up close and walk amongst the stones themselves.
-This is adult members only, selected dates only and costs £45.
-Details are on English Heritage’s website, under Stonehenge Up Close.
+This is selected dates only and costs £45 per adult and £27 per child aged 5+.
+You need to book in advance under Stone Circle Access on the English Heritage website.

 Getting there and away